A motor vehicle may be declared a lemon if it meets all of the following conditions:

 Is Your Car a Lemon under the Texas Lemon Law?

-If so, we can help.
-If you have had repeated repairs to your vehicle or it has been out of service for several days, it may be a lemon under the Texas Lemon Law and you may be entitled to a cash settlement, refund or a new car.
+If you have a 2010 or newer model year vehicle that has had repeated repairs or has been out of service for several days, it may be a lemon under the Texas Lemon Law and you may be entitled to a cash settlement, refund or a new car.

 Even if your vehicle does not meet the lemon law requirements, you may still be entitled to a cash settlement, refund or new car under federal law.
 These laws can apply to used cars too.